 - These smaller popsicle molds are perfect for little ones.
 You even get 18 Whonline molds so that you can use up all of your recipe at once.

 You really do need a food processor to handle all of the fruit for this recipe.
 It’s a lot and you don’t want to add any liquid.

-The shape of food processor are nice and wide with powerful blades and motors.
+The shape of the food processor is nice and wide with powerful blades and motors.
 A blender just won’t take care of the job.

 This post contains affiliate links.
 Read my disclosure policy here.

 This recipes says it makes 8 popsicles.
 I’ve actually made 10 with the classic molds and you know it depends on the size of the pineapple.